amphioxus/snakemake_falco/README.md

 # Workflow overview

 Our samples are organized in folders.
-After being downloaded from the sequencing center, all *fastq.gz* files are in one subfolder for that particular run (the "library" folder, see Figure 1A).
+After being downloaded from the sequencing center, all *fastq.gz* files are in one subfolder for that particular run (the "library" folder, "sampletest" in Figure 1A).
 Applying the `create_sample_subdirs.py` script leads to the correct file hierarchy, as shown in Figure 1B.

-**This snakemake pipeline assumes a file hierarchy as shown in Figure 1B.**

 ![sampleFolderStructure](imgs/sampleFolderStructure.jpg)

-**Figure 1:** File structure of our read libraries. **(A)** After initial download. **(B)** After applying the `create_sample_subdirs.py` script, samples are within their respective sub-folders.
+**Figure 1:** Illustration of the file hierarchy structure of our read libraries. **(A)** After initial download all files are in the base directory of that particular "library". **(B)** After applying the `create_sample_subdirs.py` script, samples are within their respective sub-folders.

+**NOTE: This snakemake pipeline assumes a file hierarchy as shown in Figure 1B.**

 ## Preparation

 The snakemake workflow runs Falco on all the samples listed in a file called  "samples.csv".
-(This file name can be specified in the config.yaml)
+(The file name can be specified in the config.yaml)

 For our folder organization, this csv file can be created by doing the following: